Adverb for not firmly fixed and likely to wobble or fall

 Adverb for built cheaply and shoddily

-Adverb for not easy in manner
+Adverb for in poor condition

 Related Words and Phrases